VioletsOleander/vault-vanilla/book-notes/The Linux Command Line.md

 In addition to its role as the escape character, the backslash is also used as part of a notation to represent certain special characters called control codes.
 The first 32 characters in the ASCII coding scheme are used to transmit commands to teletype-like devices.
 Some of these codes are familiar (tab, backspace, linefeed, and carriage return), while others are not (null, end-of-transmission, and acknowledge).
 <html><body><table><tr><td>Escape Sequence</td><td>Meaning</td></tr><tr><td>\a</td><td>Bell (an alert that causes the computer to beep)</td></tr><tr><td>\b \n</td><td>Backspace Newline.
 On Unix-like systems, this</td></tr><tr><td></td><td>produces a linefeed.</td></tr><tr><td>\r \t</td><td>Carriage return</td></tr><tr><td></td><td>Tab</td></tr></table></body></html>
 The table above lists some of the common backslash escape sequences.
 The idea behind this representation using the backslash originated in the C programming language and has been adopted by many others, including the shell.
 Adding the -e option to echo will enable interpretation of escape sequences.
-You may also place them inside $$1$ '.
+You may also place them inside$ '.
 Here, using the sleep command, a simple program that just waits for the specified number of seconds and then exits, we can create a primitive countdown timer: sleep 10; echo -e "Time's up\a"
 We could also do this: sleep 10; echo "Time's up" $'\a'
 # Summing Up